pxanthopoulos/dag-partitioning/README.md

 combination produced a solution.
 This implementation remained stable throughout all experiments.
 If you encounter any cases where this tool crashes, please feel free to open an issue.

+### Reproducing Results

+To reproduce the performance comparison results:

+1. Build and install this project (see Building section).
+2. Build the original [dagP implementation](https://github.com/GT-TDAlab/dagP).
+Use this [config.py](https://gist.github.com/pxanthopoulos/b7891ce34dbefda2ad3499470e35b6fc) for building dagP, as well as the same external libraries that were built by this project.
+3. Compile the [driver](https://gist.github.com/pxanthopoulos/da18d9609d12eaa7b4b9923c962892e8) for dagP and link with the dagP library.
+4. Run the comparison script `python3 test/test-comp.py --baseline-executable /path/to/dagp`.

+*Note: Full reproduction instructions and result analysis tools will be added in future updates.*

 ## License

 CC BY-NC 4.0